Co-Sleeping Safety

 There is a war on co-sleeping.
 Public institutions (sometimes in partnership with crib manufacturers) are spending our tax dollars to scare parents from bringing their babies to bed with them.
 The media is using fear inducing headlines and horror stories to garner readership.
 But here is the thing.
 Saying that co-sleeping is dangerous is like saying that riding in a car is dangerous.
 There is no way to make car travel completely safe, but no method of travel is completely safe.
 Most reasonable people take precautions to make car travel as safe as possible, but some idiots do stupid things like drinking and driving, not wearing a seat belt, driving too fast, or not putting their children in car seats.
 It is the same thing with infant sleep.
 Babies do die in their parents’ beds.
 But they also die in cribs.
 There is no way to make either one completely safe, but co-sleeping is not inherently more dangerous than crib sleeping.
 In fact, when looking at the statistics on infant deaths in various sleep environments one researcher concluded that sleeping in an adult bed is twice as safe as sleeping in a crib once all factors have been considered (to be fair, other researchers have reached other conclusions, but I have yet to see a study that properly accounts for all risk factors when comparing the safety of crib sleeping with the safety of co-sleeping).

-Does SIDS happen in a parents bed?
+Does SIDS happen in the parents' bed?

 One of the claims often made about co-sleeping is that it increases the risk of SIDS.
 However, several studies by McKenna and others in the 1990s showed that co-sleeping actually helps prevent SIDS (see p.
 124 of Natural Parenting – Back to Basics in Infant Care):